-The Five Tiers are:
+The Four Tiers are:

 Family members of a Point Based System migrant can come to the UK to join their relative.